The CO2-free distant future of mobility is assumed to be electricity, but is this true for all applications and are there transitional solutions?

 The event showed once more that a cross-industry discussion is ongoing and becomes more and more necessary – a core believe of accilium, which successfully orchestrates those industries since the beginning: We at accilium strongly agree, that it will need many different solutions for future mobility use-cases.

 In the short run CNG and LNG are applicable options, especially for heavy duty trucks and long distances, where the technology is readily available.
 And yet in the long run we believe, a focus on battery electric vehicles and hydrogen powered mobility will be more fruitful.
-But even with those technologies it is necessary to differentiate use-cases for each technology and especially end with some myths about them: Myths about hydrogen in mobility.
+But even with those technologies it is necessary to differentiate use-cases for each technology and especially end with some myths about them.

 Keen to discuss this further?
 Contact us or visit our MaaS conference in November.